 Midfield Satellite Concourse (MSC) South will further reduce LAX’s reliance on remote gates and provide an enhanced guest experience through ready access to concessions, services, and lounge areas at the new MSC North and Tom Bradley International Terminal (TBIT).

-Talk to Matt Ducharme about LAX MSC South
+Talk to Matt Ducharme about LAX Midfield Satellite Concourse (MSC) South

-“This project will be an inspiring example of how innovation in construction can pave the way to more sustainable outcomes in our buildings.”
+“This project is an inspiring example of how construction innovation can drive more sustainable building outcomes”

 Woods Bagot, together with Los Angeles World Airports (LAWA), Buro Happold, W.E.
 O’Neil, and other design and construction team members have begun the process of relocating segments of the Midfield Satellite Concourse (MSC) South project from the offsite construction location to the project site located south of the West Gates at Tom Bradley International Terminal at Los Angeles International Airport (LAX).